Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 As applications, we obtain a so-called reverse Miyaoka-Yau's inequality and improve the classical 1/4-pinched theorem and negative 1/4-pinched theorem for compact Kahler-Einstein manifolds to a smaller pinching constant.
 Moreover, we confirm Yau's conjecture on positive holomorphic sectional curvature and Siu-Yang's conjecture on negative holomorphic sectional curvature if the absolute value of the holomorphic sectional curvature is small enough.

+方博汉 (北京大学）
+题目: Oscillatory integrals in mirror symmetry
+摘要: I will describe the oscillatory and period integrals on the B-side of mirror symmetry.
+They correspond to Gromov-Witten primary and descendant invariants of Gamma-modified twisted Chern classes of the mirror coherent sheaves.
+The cycles for integration correspond to these mirror sheaves by homological mirror symmetry, and one may obtain higher genus invariants if using correct higher genus B-model integrands.
+I will explain some examples in the setting of toric mirrors and Gross-Hacking-Keel mirror LG models, and discuss application to Gamma conjectures in the toric setting.

 宗正宇 (清华大学)
 题目: Open WDVV equations for toric Calabi-Yau 3-folds
 摘要: The Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equations is an important system of equations in the study of